-Pelvic Floor Rehabilitation at Cleveland Clinic includes treatment for men and women with urinary or fecal incontinence, urgency/frequency of urination, and/or pain in the pelvic region.
+The Pelvic Floor Rehabilitation Program at Cleveland Clinic includes treatment for men and women with urinary or fecal incontinence, urgency/frequency of urination, and/or pain in the pelvic region.
 This includes: pain in the abdominals, buttocks, pelvic floor, tailbone, vagina, rectum, penis or testicles.
 The pelvic floor muscles may become weak, tight or spastic as a result of disuse, surgery or trauma.
-Physical Therapists at Cleveland Clinic are specially trained to rehabilitate the pelvic floor muscles.
+Our therapists are also part of the comprehensive care for our transgender patients undergoing gender-affirming surgery.
+Physical therapists at Cleveland Clinic are specially trained to rehabilitate the pelvic floor muscles.
 The therapist evaluates each individual and develops a plan of care.

 Many people, regardless of gender, experience pain or incontinence of urine or stool during their lifetime.